Northwick Associates Ltd

 16.6 – These terms are governed by English law and you can bring legal proceedings in respect of the products in the English courts.
 If you live in Scotland you can bring legal proceedings in respect of the products in either the Scottish or the English courts.
 If you live in Northern Ireland you can bring legal proceedings in respect of the products in either the Northern Irish or the English courts.

 17 .
 Engineer Visit

-17.1 – When you have been given your time there must be atleast 1 person 18 years old plus for the whole time the engineer is on site
+17.1 – When our engineer visits , there must be at least one person aged at least 18 years old onsite for the whole time the engineer is in attendance.

-17.4 – Payment has to have been made before the engineer comes onto site, if payment hasn’t been made in advance you may lose you slot for that day and will have to rearrange.
+17.4 – Unless you have a credit account, payment has to be made before the engineer comes onto site.
+If payment hasn’t been made in advance you may lose your slot.

 17.6 – Generally we work on a 7-10 working day lead time unless otherwise stated.